 My favorite hobby is crocheting doll clothes.
 Using what I've learned from reading existing patterns, I create my own designs for Barbie.

 As I was browsing in the toy store for my niece's birthday, I found the Sylvanian Families (also called Calico Critters in the United States) section and was struck by how cute they were.
 Since I am a new collector on a tight budget, I thought I could compensate for the lack of furniture by crocheting stuff for them.

-This article is a free crochet pattern for Sylvanian Families sleeping bag.
+This article is a free crochet pattern for a Sylvanian Families sleeping bag.
 There are two sizes available: Father/Mother size and the Brother/Sister size.
 Any changes in the number of stitches for different sizes are placed in parenthesis.

 - Size 10 crochet cotton thread